Troubleshoot app installation issues

 The following actions should be considered when you have problems installing apps:

 - If the app does not display in the Company Portal, ensure the app is deployed with Available intent and that the user is accessing the Company Portal with the device type supported by the app.

 - For Windows BYOD devices, the user needs to add a Work account to the device.

 - Check if the user is over the AAD device limit:

-- For iOS DEP devices, ensure that the user is listed as Enrolled by User in Intune Device Overview blade.
+- For iOS/iPadOS DEP devices, ensure that the user is listed as Enrolled by User in Intune Device Overview pane.
 If it shows NA, then deploy a config policy for the Intune Company Portal.
 For more information, see Configure the Company Portal app.